JuseTiZ/RDH_mutation_analysis/figures/Fig3/data/README.md

 ## `Bagert_histone_mut.benchmark.tsv`

 This file corresponds to **Supplementary Table 2**.
-It serves as a benchmark dataset linking missense substitutions in cRDHGs to experimentally measured phenotypic effects.
+It serves as a benchmark dataset linking missense substitutions in cRDHs to experimentally measured phenotypic effects.

 ### How this file was generated